ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 ```

 ## DISTINCT
-- remove data from the db without duplicates
+- retrieve data from the db without duplicates
 - returns one row for each unique previous_company value

 ```sql
     SELECT DISTINC previous_company FROM employees;
 ```

-## LOGICAL OPERATORS - *AND*
+### LOGICAL OPERATORS

+# AND

 ```SQL
   SELECT product_name, quantity, shipment_status
   FROM products
   WHERE shipment_status = 'pending'
   AND quantity BETWEEN 0 and 10;
 ```
+`ℹ️ in SQL there is no dounble  == or tripple ===, equal sign is always a comparison operator, we are not using it as
+assignment
+operator like in js, so we don't need to differentiate between them`

 =
 <